dmlerner/assistantforynab/README.md

 **This is an alpha version.
 Use at your own risk.
 I suggest backing up your budget first.**
 # What's this?
-[YNAB](ynab.com) is excellent budgeting software, but it does a lousy job of importing Amazon transactions. `ynabamazonimporter` downloads some data from your Amazon account and uses it to annotate the transactions in YNAB.
+[YNAB](ynab.com) is excellent budgeting software, but is missing some essential features:

-It adds the item title and amount to each YNAB transaction.
-For multi-item orders, typically YNAB will have one transaction.
-This script splits the transaction and has the name/price for each item.
+1) Automatic distribution of funds to meet category goals
+2) Goals on a specific date
+3) Backup and restore your budget
+4) Split Amazon transactions into individual, labeled items
+5) API for adding/modifying split transactions

 ![Demo GIF](demo.gif)